d6lts/cck/README.txt

 content type and edit it to add some fields.
 Then test by creating a new node of your new type using the create content menu link.

+The included optionswidget,module provides radio and check box selectors for text and numeric types.

 jvandyk [at] iastate.edu
 jchaffer [at] structureinteractive.com